open-science-promoters/RDA_REP_webiste/content/blog/2019-03-27-our-data-flow.md

 tags: []
 ---

-# From raw data to reproducible reports
+While planning the data analysis, we also planned how and in what format the data will be transformed and made available to the group and later published.

-## from raw to anonimised version
+## From raw to anonimised version
 In this post, I want to present our data flow.
 We gathered response from a survey on  the one click survey website.

 The data is downloaded as a .txt file (other exports are proposed, but only that one is working correctly, for instance the .csv export gives all values starting with "=").
-The file is then uploaded on the entreprise github page (private) in the "raw data" folder.
+The file is then uploaded on the entreprise github page (private) in the "01_Raw_Data" folder. (https://ghe.phaidra.org/Engaging-Researchers/data_analysis/tree/master/Data/01_Raw_Data you need to be logged in to access this page).

-In the metadata folder, we produced a .csv file with correct headers name (i.e. unique, without any special characters & meaningfull).
+In the metadata folder, we created a .csv file with computer and human readable headers name (i.e. unique, without any special characters, and meaningfull).

 One R script is reading these files and creating a tidy version of the raw file, a second file filtering entries with activity description and one third file sorting personal data out.
-This data without personal data but with an unique ID number allowing us to get back to personal data if necessary.
+This last data file has no personal data but contain an unique ID number allowing us to get back to personal data if necessary.
+It is pushed to the 02_Anonimised_Data folder there and to
-This file is also pushed to OSF to https://osf.io/aku9z/ for fruther use and maybe publication.
+ OSF at https://osf.io/aku9z/, for fruther use and maybe publication.

 ## Reproducible reports